2021 United States elections: Puerto Rican shadow delegation

 In May, Puerto Rico held a shadow congressional delegation election to elect two senators and four representatives to replace the shadow delegation first appointed in 2017.
 The shadow senators and representatives are not seated in Congress, but are charged with advancing Puerto Rico's statehood efforts.
-In the preliminary results from election night, former at-large senator Melinda Romero and lawyer Zoraida Buxo earned the most votes for senator, and conservative commentator Elizabeth Torres, municipal lawmaker Roberto Lefranc Fortuño, former Ponce Mayor María Meléndez, and Junventud PNP director Adriel Vélez earned the most votes for the House delegation.
+In the preliminary results from election night, former at-large senator Melinda Romero and lawyer Zoraida Buxo earned the most votes for senator, and conservative commentator Elizabeth Torres, municipal lawmaker Roberto Lefranc Fortuño, former Ponce Mayor María Meléndez, and Juventud PNP director Adriel Vélez earned the most votes for the House delegation.
 However, former governor Ricardo Rosselló earned enough write-in votes to gain a seat in the House delegation over Vélez.
 Voter turnout was at a record low level — 3.92% — in the election.

 State elections

 Gubernatorial

 Two states held regularly scheduled gubernatorial elections in 2021, and one more state held a recall election: